Skip to content

 The Structural Wedge

-Using aligned bone structure to deflect and manage incoming force without muscular strain.
+Using aligned bones to deflect force without muscular strain.

 (Definition Only)